-Boil acorns in 1/2 litre of water, then bring to a simmer and mash with a potato masher to draw out the colour.
+- Place the acorns and bring to a boil in 1/2 a litre of water.
+Turn heat down to simmer and cook until the acorns are soft.
+Mash with a potato masher to draw out the colour.

-Add the malt vinegar and some rusty nails.
-As we couldn’t find any rusty nails we used a piece of an iron railing which seemed to do the trick.
+- Add the malt vinegar and some rusty nails (we couldn’t find any rusty nails we used a piece of an iron railing which seemed to do the trick).
 Reduce down to increase the intensity of the colour, strain and store in a glass jar.

 - You can make a quill from a feather, by cutting a nib on a diagonal.
 This also gives a little chamber to suck the ink into.
 Or try experimenting with a regular paint brush.
 You could explain to your child that before pens were invented ink making was a common way to write and mark make.
 Using ink and quills takes longer than writing with a pen as you have to keep dipping the quill into the ink!
 Demonstrate by writing your child’s name and enjoy creating acorn ink art together.